hashgraph/hedera-improvement-proposal/HIP/hip-0000-token-update-remove-keys.md

 Right now there is no way to remove keys (Admin, Wipe, KYC, Freeze, Pause, Supply, Fee Schedule) from a Token.
 They can only be updated.

 ## Rationale

+Currently you’re either in an admin world, or an admin-less world, on Hedera.
+It’s often preferable to launch in an administrative capacity to ensure things are operating smoothly, and transition into a more admin-less world overtime.

+We should also let creators fix mistakes in their token keys.
+We present some community comments around the subject below:

 Ashe Oro raised the following question in this [tweet](https://twitter.com/Ashe_Oro/status/1553089797610160128)